dmcardle/nmcardle.com/resume/resume.md

 * Developed glue code that enabled e2e tests to be written in terms of GDB & OpenOCD
 * Implemented e2e tests that relied on splicing and testing infra
 * Optimized memory functions and achieved a 1.5-5x speedup
+* Received a peer bonus for discovering and fixing a subtle build caching bug
+* Received a peer bonus for various improvements to developer quality-of-life

 ### <job-proj>Chrome</job-proj>